kengibson1111/tour-of-go/README.md

   methods should be either value or pointer but not a mix of both.
 And as mentioned in the lesson "methods (pointers)" you do get better function call stack performance using a pointer receiver for methods that only read if the type is a large struct.

+* interfaces - introduction of an interface type which is the same as in Java - a set of method signatures.